Fake PayPal 800-948-7480 Scam Email (Penny Scam) – Do NOT Call This Number| IT Support & Computer Repair | Houston Tech Guys

 • The email often appears to come from a legitimate PayPal address

-• The message creates urgency so victims call immediately
+• The message creates urgency, so victims call immediately

-Many people search the phone number online after receiving the email.
+Many people search for the phone number online after receiving the email.
 Unfortunately, some call first — which is exactly what the scammers want.

 How to Identify the Scam in Seconds